Phelippe Ayet, 1574

 Anonymous uncut sheet dated 1587

 On the three of clubs (first row second from the right) is the inscription F.T° that refers to Toledo.
 The same letters are repeated on the card with the 4 of chalices (second row fourth from the left) and on the next card at right the three of chalices is the year 1587.
-The profiles of the Catholic kings (Isabel and Ferdinand) on the three of coins and the coat of arms of Castilla and Leon and Aragon (partly trimmed from bottom) form the two of coins.
+The profiles of the Catholic kings (Isabel and Ferdinand) on the five of coins and the coat of arms of Castilla and Leon and Aragon (partly trimmed from bottom) form the two of coins.
+The little naked figures are not seen in this example.

 Above: on the 3 of clubs and 4 of cups are the initials F.T°.
 (Toledo), and the date 1587 appears on the 2 of cups.
 The 4 of coins bears a merchant's mark, the 2 has the arms of Leon and Castile, and on the 5 is the usual coin with two heads.
 Woodcut, hand coloured using stencils. © The Trustees of the British Museum • Museum number 1896,0501.1346►